rodneycurl/tic-tac-toe/README.md

+## Tic Tac Toe
+I've created a tic-tac-toe game while learning about React via their intro to React tutorial.<br>
+This game lets you play tic-tac-toe, indicates when one player has won the game, stores the history of moves during the game, and allows players to jump back in time to see older versions of the game board.

+--

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>